“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

-The unmethylated DNA sequences which make protein having introns and exon are called coding DNA sequence or a gene.
+The unmethylated DNA sequences which make protein have introns and exons are called coding DNA sequences or a gene.

 Less portion of the eukaryotic genome can encode proteins especially in humans, only 2 to 3% of the genome is functionally protein-coding sequences.

-Although the ration varies from organism to organism. number of genes in a different organism is given in the table below,
+Although the ratio varies from organism to organism. number of genes in a different organism is given in the table below,

 |Species||Name||Number of genes|